telerik/fiddler-docs/Configure-Fiddler/Tasks/ConfigureBrowsers.md

 Address: **127.0.0.1**
 Port: **8888**

+Note: If a browser uses these settings, revert these settings after you close Fiddler, or the browser will not load pages.
+For example, Firefox will show the following error message:

+![Firefox Proxy Error][11]

 To instead allow Fiddler to automatically enable and disable the proxy, use **Proxy Auto-configuration** with a URL pointing to Documents/Fiddler2/Scripts/BrowserPAC.js.

 For example, in Firefox, click **Tools > Options > Advanced > Network > Settings**, and input the URL of the BrowserPAC.js.